KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `createDummyWarnings.js`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `warningitemobject.js`: Replace it with `MagicMirror²`.
 8. Typo: Found `Magic Mirror` in file `warningsobject.js`: Replace it with `MagicMirror²`.
+9. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-UKNationalRail by mattdy](https://github.com/mattdy/MMM-UKNationalRail)

 1. Typo: Found `Magic Mirror` in file `MMM-UKNationalRail.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-UKTide by Captsi](https://github.com/Captsi/MMM-UKTide)